near/NEPs/specs/Standards/MultiToken/README.md

     /// * `previous_owner_id`: the owner prior to the call to `mt_transfer_call`
     /// * `receiver_id`: the `receiver_id` argument given to `mt_transfer_call`
     /// * `token_ids`: the `token_ids` argument given to `mt_transfer_call`
-    /// * `approvals`: if using Approval Management, contract MUST provide
+    /// * `approved_account_ids`: if using Approval Management, contract MUST provide
     ///   set of original approved accounts in this argument, and restore these
     ///   approved accounts in case of revert.
-In this case it may be multiple sets of approvals
+In this case it may be multiple sets of approvals .
+If specified the length and order must correspond to token_ids

     ///
     /// Returns true if tokens were successfully transferred to `receiver_id`. fn mt_resolve_transfer(